UMR-CNRM/snowtools/doc/source/misc/surfex-crocus-user-doc.rst

   9 m/s if snow is non-dendritic, given by GM98 parameterization for den- dritic snow ( beware: this option is also used for Crocus alone or Sytron.
   Only 'GM98' and 'VI12' work in these cases )

-  'CDRIFTPAPPUS' : 'NON' (default): no wind-induced snow metamor- phism (WISM) in snowpappus, 'CRO' : WISM with its own threshold wind speed computed with the same code as in SNOWCRO routine.
-This threshold wind speed does not apply to the computation of fluxes, 'CRM':
-  WISM. with it's own thr wind speed applying to all snowpappus (over- passing HSNOWMOB');'PAP' : ”” using pappus threshold wind speed to compute the mobility index ( see Vionnet et al. 2012 for more details ).

 **other options**